Online Joint Assortment-Inventory Optimization under MNL Choices: The Online Optimization Algorithm

-We remark that our proposal of tuning known parameters (\ie, the unit profits) appears an unconventional exploratory strategy, as existing online decision-making literature typically tunes values of unknown parameters for exploration \cite[e.g.,][]{lattimore2020bandit}.
-Our proposal presents a novel way to incentivize exploration, which we believe can be useful in other online decision-making problems, especially when the dependence of the objective function on unknown parameters is complex but its dependence on known parameters is fairly simple.
+We remark that our proposal of tuning known parameters (\ie, the unit profits) appears an unconventional exploratory strategy, as existing online decision-making literature typically tunes values of unknown parameters \cite[e.g.,][]{lattimore2020bandit}.
+Our proposal presents a novel way to incentivize exploration, which we could be useful in other online decision-making problems, especially when the dependence of the objective function on unknown parameters is complex but its dependence on known parameters is simple.